THE EUROMILLIONS LOTTERY (EUROMILLIONS)

 When to play Euromillions:

 Originally there was only one draw per week held on a Friday night.
 In 2011 another draw was added to the format.
-EuroMillions draws are now held every Friday and Tuesday night at in Paris and can be watched on BBC One at 11:35pm.
+EuroMillions draws are now held every Friday and Tuesday night at in Paris at 20:55 CET.

 EuroMillions Prize structure (standard draw with no rollover):